I am interested in BBS. Is my child eligible for enrollment at BBS if s/he does not speak German/ English yet?

 Is it possible to visit the school if I have missed the Open House?

 Our parents organise school tours on a regular basis.
 Please, contact the admissions coordinators well ahead of your planned visit.
+Please note that we do not offer school tour for potential grade 1 families after the 30th of September.

 Is it possible to arrange for individual appointments?